nova-framework/docs/basics/themes.md

-themes are the site's markup, where images, js, and css files are located as well as the site html structure.
+Themes are the site's markup, where images, js, and css files are located as well as the site html structure.
 The default template is called Bootstrap.

 A regular site would have multiple css files and a javascript folder containing js files, an image folder.
 The rest of the sites pages come from the views.